-For the right-justified mode, the number of bit clocks per frame should be greater than or equal to twice the programmed word length of the data.
+For the right-justified mode, the number of bit clocks per frame should be greater-than or equal-to twice the programmed word length of the data.

-5.7.1.2 Left-Justified Mode
+6.3.13.1.2 Left-Justified Mode

-The audio interface of the TLV320DAC3100-Q1 can be put into left-justified mode by programming page 0 / register 27, bits D7-D6 = 11.
+The audio interface of the TLV320DAC3100 can enter the left-justified mode by programming page 0 / register 27, bits D7-D6 = 11.
 In left-justified mode, the MSB of the right channel is valid on the rising edge of the bit clock following the falling edge of the word clock.
 Similarly, the MSB of the left channel is valid on the rising edge of the bit clock following the rising edge of the word clock.